-If a question or concern arises regarding the interpretation of this SCoC or the performance of the Supplier's obligations thereunder, the Parties must proactively use the governance process described in the contract.
+If a question or concern arises regarding the interpretation of this SCoC or the performance of the Supplier's obligations thereunder, the Parties must proactively use

-Suppliers that meet at least two of the following three conditions: >250 employees and/or >40 EURm in turnover and/or 20 EURm in total assets.
+&lt;sup>1 Suppliers that meet at least two of the following three conditions: >250 employees and/or >40 EURm in turnover and/or 20 EURm in total assets.

-&lt;sup>2 Science Based Target initiative or SME Climate Hub can be used for validating that the plans are science based.
+$^2$ Science Based Target initiative or SME Climate Hub can be used for validating that the plans are science based.